patrickchennn/datum-algorithm/README.md

 # datum-algorithm
 Mostly I use c++ beacause it's easy to debug in vs code.
-Note that some of the codes is not originally written by me
+Note that some of the codes are not originally written by me